top of page

 FROM THE FIRE CHIEF On behalf of the 300 outstanding men and women of the Community Volunteer Fire Department, I want to thank you for taking the time to visit our website.
 I hope that our webpages will provide you with valuable information on the wide range of services our agency offers.
 Community Volunteer Fire Department has been providing professional and dedicated service to the area for the last 50 years.
 Our department's mission is to provide excellent customer service to the citizens with a set of specialized skills to protect lives, property, and the environment through preparedness, education, and emergency response.
 The citizens whom call us in their time of need expect knowledgeable and highly trained EMT’s and firefighters to develop a plan of action to mitigate every need of the community.
 We will provide such service with compassion and commitment to every call of the day.
 I am truly honored and humbled to serve this department and its citizens as your Fire Chief.
 ABOUT US Overview From the Chief Command Staff Response Area History Since my early days of volunteering as a firefighter to my current role – serving others is my true passion.
 I am excited about our future and growing opportunities to exceed our community’s expectations.
 We are continually working to ensure that our training, equipment and facilities meet the needs of the citizens and neighborhoods we serve.
 Our department provides multiple programs and services to include: Fire Suppression, Emergency Medical Services, Tactical Medicine, Technical Rescue, Water Rescue, Hazard Materials Mitigation, Community Interaction, and Fire and EMS Training Academies.
 We will continue to improve Community Volunteer Fire Department to meet the many challenges we may face, as we remain focused on protecting the life and property of the residents of this community.

-• Overview | Community Volunteer Fire Department
+• Requirements | Community Volunteer Fire Department

-• Command Staff | Community Volunteer Fire Department
+• Outdoor Burning | Community Volunteer Fire Department

 bottom of page